Where should climate disclosures be presented in the annual reports of listed entities?

 Corporations Act 2001

-Section 299A(1)(c) of the Corporations Act 2001 requires listed entities to include a discussion in their directors’ report or Operating and Financial Review (OFR) about the business strategies and prospects for future financial years of the entity reported on.
+Section 299A(1)(c) of the Corporations Act 2001 requires listed entities to include a discussion in their directors’ report or OFR about the business strategies and prospects for future financial years of the entity reported on.

 Although s299A(1)(c) does not specifically refer to discussing business risks in the OFR, ASIC Regulatory Guide 247 Effective disclosure in an operating and financial review (RG 247) notes that it is important that the discussion about future prospects is balanced.
-That is, discussing future prospects without discussing material business risks that could adversely affect the entity achieving those prospects is likely to be misleading.
-RG 247 also identifies climate change as a systematic risk that could have a material impact on the entity’s future financial position, performance and prospects.
+That is, discussing future prospects without discussing material business risks that could adversely affect the entity’s achievement of those prospects is likely to be misleading.
+RG 247 also identifies climate change as a systemic risk that could materially impact the entity’s future financial position, performance and prospects and directors may also consider whether it would be worthwhile to disclose additional information from the TCFD.

 Where to include TCFD disclosures?

 Although strongly encouraged by the ASX and ASIC, we note that TCFD disclosures are still technically voluntary in Australia.
-Nevertheless, in order to comply with section 299A, TCFD disclosures should be included within the 30 June 2023 annual report, and preferably within the OFR.
+Nevertheless, in order to comply with section 299A, TCFD disclosures should be included within the 31 December 2025 annual report for non-Group 1 entities, and preferably within the OFR.

-All information required under s299A (and therefore climate risks and TCFD disclosures) must be included in the body of the directors’ report, or in a separate OFR that is cross-referenced1 from the directors’ report.
+All information required under s299A (and therefore climate risks and TCFD disclosures) must be included in the body of the directors’ report, or in a separate OFR that is cross-referenced Note 1 from the directors’ report.
 Entities cannot cross-reference information otherwise required by s299A in the directors’ report to documents outside the annual report package.

 Note 1: Cross-referencing information required in the directors’ report is permitted by ASIC Corporations (Directors’ Report Relief) Instrument 2016/188.